Track external files

 artifact_dir = artifact.download()

-For filesystem references, a download() operation copies the files from the referenced paths to construct the artifact directory.
-In the above example, the contents of /mount/datasets/mnist will be copied into the directory artifacts/mnist:v0/.
-If an artifact contains a reference to a file that was overwritten, then download() will throw an error as the artifact can no longer be reconstructed.
+For a filesystem reference, a download() operation copies the files from the referenced paths to construct the artifact directory.
+In the above example, the contents of /mount/datasets/mnist are copied into the directory artifacts/mnist:v0/.
+If an artifact contains a reference to a file that was overwritten, then download() will throw an error because the artifact can no longer be reconstructed.

-Putting everything together, here's a simple workflow you can use to track a dataset under a mounted filesystem that feeds into a training job:
+Putting it all together, you can use the following code to track a dataset under a mounted filesystem that feeds into a training job:

 import wandb